wp-plugins/wp-customer-reviews/readme.txt

 3. Create a WordPress page to be used specifically for gathering reviews or testimonials.
 4. Go into settings for WP Customer Reviews and configure the plugin.

+== Screenshots ==

+1. Admin Moderation of Comments
+2. Admin Options #1
+3. Admin Options #2
+4. Example of what visitors will see
+5. A visitor submitting a review

 == Changelog ==

 = 1.0.5 (02-13-2011) =